 Pre-Travel Home Prep.

 10) Before you go on vacation, you should do a few things to prep your home.
 Here is a list of things to remember, from arranging for pet care to discarding the perishable food on the counter and in the refrigerator.
-By taking care of these things before you leave, you can relax and enjoy your time away without worrying about what’s happening at home.
+Taking care of these things before you leave allows you to relax and enjoy your time away without worrying about what’s happening at home.

 1. Arrange for Pet Care.